Dodgers' Cody Bellinger Gets Trash Can Shower After NLDS Sweep

 - Belly sprayin' champagne straight up Kenta Maeda's nose

-- Kenley strappin' on the goggles before inciting a team-wide bottle-poppin'
+- Kenley strappin' on the goggles before a team-wide bottle-poppin'

 - Clayton Kershaw yellin' like a maniac ... and manager Dave Roberts declaring them the best damn team in baseball ('cause who cares about jinxes, right?)